Elizabeth Sackler

-Elizabeth Ann Sackler (born February 19, 1948) is a public historian, arts activist, and the daughter of Arthur M. Sackler.
+Elizabeth Ann Sackler (born February 19, 1948) is an American public historian, arts activist, and the daughter of Arthur M. Sackler and descendant of the Sackler family — a family deeply intertwined with the opioid epidemic in the United States of America.
 She is the founder of the American Indian Ritual Object Repatriation Foundation and the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.

 Early life and education

-In 1966, Sackler graduated from New Lincoln School, an experimental private high school in New York City, where she became in involved in activism.
+In 1966, Sackler graduated from New Lincoln School, an experimental private high school in New York City, where she became involved in activism.
 In 1997, Sackler received her PhD with a concentration in public history from Union Institute & University.

 Career

 Early work

 In 1992, Sackler became frustrated with Sotheby's refusal to repatriate Native American ceremonial masks, so she purchased them and returned them to their tribes of origin.
 This led her to become interested in art and social justice issues for American Indians, which led her to become the founding president of the American Indian Ritual Object Repatriation Foundation.
 She is also President of The Arthur M. Sackler Foundation and the Elizabeth A. Sackler Foundation.